valr/awf/README.md

 Features
 --------

-  * Display widget types available in gtk2/gtk3 (remark: option menu widget type only exists in gtk2 and switch widget type only exists in gtk3)
+  * Display widget types available in gtk2/gtk3 (remark: option menu widget type only exists in gtk2, switch and level bar widget types only exist in gtk3)
   * Menus to select the themes available either at system level or user level
   * Toolbar button to start the other gtk version of the tool
-  * Toolbar button to refresh the current theme
+  * Toolbar button to refresh the current theme (not working anymore in latest versions of gtk3)

 Installation
 ------------